 Jamie posted a photo of a tuna and sweetcorn cone on Family Messenger that he was eating whilst at work.
 I thought it was an unusual and possibly scrumptious combination of filling for a cone.
 The rest of the family seemed to vehemently disagree, but I say, don’t knock it until you try.
 I am going to make myself one, soon.

 Sarah and Lee have again been trying to encourage a premature birth.
-Today they visited the wood yard and bought more posts and trellis and painted them.
+Today they visited the wood yard, bought more posts and trellis, and painted them.
 I now think that ‘Trellis’ would be quite a unique name for a little girl, and so appropriate too.
 Imagine, in the future, when asked how she got her name, ‘Trellis’ would have such an interesting tale to tell.

-27/05/20 UK’s official Covid-19 death toll leapt by 412 to 37,460 – nearly double the number of hospital fatalities announced on Tuesday.
-Matt Hancock has officially launched a new test and trace programme, with anyone displaying symptoms to report themselves to officials, starting from 9am tomorrow.
-Despite a YouGov poll indicating 71% of respondents said they thought Cummings had broken the rules, and 59% that he should resign, Boris Johnson still stands by his top aide, risking the credibility of the governments’ Corvid-19 strategy and confidence in his judgement.
+27/05/20 UK’s official Covid-19 death toll leapt from 412 to 37,460 – nearly double the number of hospital fatalities announced on Tuesday.
+Matt Hancock has officially launched a new test and trace programme, with anyone displaying symptoms to report themselves to officials, starting from 9 am tomorrow.
+Despite a YouGov poll indicating 71% of respondents said they thought Cummings had broken the rules, and 59% that he should resign, Boris Johnson still stands by his top aide, risking the credibility of the government’s Corvid-19 strategy and confidence in his judgement.

-We passed quite a few dog walkers, runners, horse riders and ramblers like ourselves, enjoying the freedom of being able to bend the lock-down rules just a bit (courtesy of Mr. Cummins), without feeling the imposed guilt of the last nine weeks of “Stay at home.
+We passed quite a few dog walkers, runners, horse riders and ramblers like ourselves, enjoying the freedom of being able to bend the lock-down rules just a bit (courtesy of Mr Cummins), without feeling the imposed guilt of the last nine weeks of “Stay at home.
 Protect the NHS.
 Save lives.”
-Engaging a passing gentleman with dog in pleasant conversation, he asked if we had seen the carved Viking on the the way-post at the top of the hill.
-Now we had an objective other than pure exercise, and quickened our pace up the incline toward the yellow topped post we could see in the distance.
+Engaging a passing gentleman with a dog in pleasant conversation, he asked if we had seen the carved Viking on the waypost at the top of the hill.
+Now we had an objective other than pure exercise and quickened our pace up the incline toward the yellow-topped post we could see in the distance.
 We arrived at the same time as two women on horseback, we tarried a while to let them pass out of sight, then set about investigating the post for the carving.
 And there it was!
 Oooooo, the mind does ask questions when confronted with such a conundrum, why???

-The next highlight on route was passing through the small pretty village of Nevill Holt and the grounds of a locked-down Nevill Holt Hall.
-The existing great hall was originally of the 14th century and that its front was a later addition.
+The next highlight on the route was passing through the small pretty village of Nevill Holt and the grounds of a locked-down Nevill Holt Hall.
+The existing great hall was originally from the 14th century and its front was a later addition.
 There was certainly a large manor-house at Holt in 1302 when the property was divided between the four sisters of William de Kirkby.
 Many of the additions and alterations to the house were probably the work of Sir Thomas Nevill (formerly Smyth) between 1591 and 1636.
-We passed a team of gardeners busy planting a long length of new hedge with sprigs of hawthorn along a steep south facing slope, the views were magnificent but the heat was getting quite fierce and I didn’t envy them their task.
+We passed a team of gardeners busy planting a long length of the new hedge with sprigs of hawthorn along a steep south-facing slope, the views were magnificent but the heat was getting quite fierce and I didn’t envy them their task.

 Returning to the car, we unpacked our picnic lunch and sat on the bank of the brook under the necessary shade of a cherry tree.
 Cheese and tomato sandwiches, tangerines and fig rolls, just the right fayre after a gentle ramble as this.
 Food finished, we set off in search of a Geocache located near some double gates opposite the church.
 We found it after 15 minutes of ferreting along the base of a metal fence, always keeping an eye out for nosy muggles!